rtfenter/rtfenter/README.md

 Product Manager by day, working across complex platforms and product experiences.
 Independent founder by night.

-My PM work centers on 0→1 products, rewards and incentives, engagement and activation, and the lifecycle, access, and controls behind the experiences people use.
+My PM work centers on 0→1 products, rewards and incentives, engagement and activation, and the lifecycle, access, and controls behind the platforms people use.

 I'm most interested in products I genuinely care about and the questions they make me want to understand better.
 That curiosity takes me across games and gaming platforms, personalization and discovery, rewards and incentives, and AI — sometimes building on work I already do, and sometimes learning something entirely new.